LeoIta/Angular/src/documentation/routing.md

 3. [to map routing of components using query parameters and fragments](#how-to-redirect-to-a-new-view-with-query-parameters-and-fragments) (e.g. `http://localhost:4200/about?allowEdit=1#loading`)
 4. [to display child (nested) components in the views](#how-to-set-routing-for-child) (e.g. `http://localhost:4200/about`)
 5. [to map redirection](#routing-redirection-and-error-page) (e.g. when `http://localhost:4200/xxxxx` then redirect to the homepage)
-6. to guard the navigate into the view (e.g. you can access `http://localhost:4200/about` only if you have some rights)
-7. to guard the navigate away from the view (e.g. ask confirmation before changing pages, to avoid data change losses)
+6. [to guard how to navigate into and away from views](#guards) (e.g. you can access a page only if you have some rights, or you ask confirmation before changing pages, to avoid data change losses)
-8. to pass static or dynamic data to the views using `resolver`
+7. to pass static or dynamic data to the views using `resolver`

 ## How to set basic routing